History of Louisiana: 21st century

 Since colonization, the American Civil War, and the Civil Rights movement, Louisiana during the 21st century began transitioning to a more racially and ethnically diverse state; the state also became a center for the film industry and growing technology firms from North Louisiana to Acadiana.
-As Southern Louisiana grew in population during the beginning of the 21st century, greater concern was expressed for climate change and sea level rise.
+As Southern Louisiana grew in population during the beginning of the 21st century, more significant concern was expressed for climate change and sea level rise.

 Hurricane Katrina

 In August 2005, New Orleans and many other low-lying parts of the state along the Gulf of Mexico were hit by the catastrophic Hurricane Katrina.
-It caused widespread damage due to breaching of levees and large-scale flooding of more than 80% of the city.
+It caused widespread damage due to the breaching of levees and large-scale flooding of more than 80% of the city.
 Officials issued warnings to evacuate the city and nearby areas, but tens of thousands of people, mostly African Americans, had stayed behind, some stranded, and suffered through the damage of the widespread flood waters.

-Cut off in many cases from healthy food, medicine or water, or assembled in public spaces without functioning emergency services, more than 1500 people in New Orleans died in the aftermath.
+Cut off in many cases from healthy food, medicine, or water, or assembled in public spaces without functioning emergency services, more than 1,500 people in New Orleans died in the aftermath.
 Government at all levels had failed to prepare adequately despite severe hurricane warnings, and emergency responses were slow.
 The state faced a humanitarian crisis stemming from conditions in many locations and the large tide of evacuating citizens, especially the city of New Orleans.